History of the Community Garden Movement

 In Full Bloom

-Today GreenThumb is the nation's largest urban gardening program, providing assistance and support to over 600 gardens and nearly 20,000 garden members throughout the city.
-In fact, community gardens account for over 32 acres of parkland in the city, larger than the Battery and Washington Square combined (or "Sheep Meadow and the Great Lawn combined").
-Most community gardens are the size of a single lot (just a fraction of an acre), but there are a few like Liz Christy that have blossomed into over one acre.
+Today GreenThumb is the nation's largest urban gardening program, providing assistance and support to more than 550 gardens and 20,000 garden members throughout the city.
+In fact, community gardens account for more than 100 acres of public open space in the city.
+Most community gardens are the size of a single lot (just a fraction of an acre), but there are a few like Liz Christy Garden that have blossomed into over one acre.

 In addition to helping groups purchase plants, the GreenThumb program also provides materials such as tools and mulch and technical assistance like educational workshops.
 The sites are further beautified by local artists, either with murals or sculptural elements.
 GreenThumb is also working with gardens on environmental initiatives such as capturing rainwater; it currently has 36 rainwater collection systems operating in gardens and has received funding to expand the program.